Explore Jobs

 Dear Mr. Patterson,

-I am writing because I am interested in the Business Analyst position at QuintilesIMS.
+I am writing to express my interest in the Business Analyst position at QuintilesIMS.

-For the last three years, I have been a part of the business development team at ZippiaILM, a well-known IT company in Virginia.
-While working with ZippiaILM, I have repeatedly shown an ability to perform all of the range of skills and abilities a Business Analyst is expected to have.
-Some of these key abilities are expressed below:
+For the past three years, I have been part of the business development team at ZippiaILM, a leading IT firm in Virginia.
+During my tenure, I have consistently demonstrated the skills required of a Business Analyst:

-• Acting liaison between IT teams and the clients
+• Serving as a liaison between IT and client needs

-• Implementation of business process models and decision models
+• Implementation of business process and decision models

-My resume is enclosed and I look forward to your reply.
-Thank you for your consideration.
+My resume is attached for your review, and I look forward to your response.
+Thank you for considering my application.

 Sincerely,